san99tiago/OPENCV_BASICS/README.md

 # :camera: OPENCV PROJECTS :camera:
-Some of my Computer Vision projects run with Python and OpenCV library as main tool.
+Some of my Computer Vision projects.
+The idea of this repository, is to build a solid knowledge in Computer Vision algorithms and concepts.
+It's developed in Python and mainly with OpenCV and Scikit-learn libraries.

 <p align="left">
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;